tzolov/mtcnn-java/README.md

     System.out.println("Face Annotations (JSON): " + new ObjectMapper().writeValueAsString(faceAnnotations));
 }
 ```
-It takes an input image detect the faces in it produces json face annotations and augments the image with the faces.
+It takes an input image detect the faces, produces json annotations and augments the image with the faces.

 The face annotation json format looks like this: